Sharetribe Review: Why You Should Use Sharetribe for Your Business

 Sharetribe gets updated every month to provide the latest security measures for your marketplace and to support the latest versions of the tools and technologies it runs on, allowing developers to implement cutting-edge functionality.

-The current version of Sharetribe is 6.1.0.
-The next version will probably support Google Tag Manager instead of Google Analytics and Kissmetrics to provide even more flexibility in analyzing your site performance and effectiveness.
+The current version of Sharetribe is 8.0.0.
+The latest version supports Strong Customer Authentication and Transaction Email Notification to provide even more flexibility in analyzing your site performance and effectiveness.

 4. It’s Promising

 The technical roadmap provided by Sharetribe contributors reveals that soon Sharetribe will boast Elasticsearch-based search functionality, which will directly affect how easily your visitors can find products they’re looking for, how quickly your marketplace can show relevant items, provide similar positions and so on.